 Defendants sentenced in Allen County courtrooms

 Aug.
-22—LIMA — The following defendants were sentenced recently in Allen County Common Pleas Court:
+23—LIMA — The following defendants were sentenced recently in Allen County Common Pleas Court:

 Diamond Osborne, 22, of Lima, was sentenced to three years on probation on a charge of felonious assault.
 She was ordered to pay restitution to the victim in the case.